The Reynolds Pamphlet (song): Analysis

 The song refers to the pamphlet penned by Alexander Hamilton in July 1797 (whose original title was Observations on Certain Documents), and the beginning of the song consists of Hamilton's opponents quoting from the document.
 The song further stands out from many others in the musical courtesy of its use of auto-tune, leading critics to consider it the most modern song on the album.

 It also incorporates musical cues that point towards earlier songs in the musical, including "Satisfied".

 Critical reception

 The Young Folks considered the song to be the 34th best in the musical, while a community post on BuzzFeed ranked the song 20th.

 Huffington Post remarked that "the mash-up of previous tunes works well" and complimented the use of auto-tune.

 In popular culture

 During his monologue while hosting Saturday Night Live, Lin-Manuel Miranda referenced the song.

 Miranda also discussed the song and the eponymous document on an episode of Drunk History.

-In the show, King George III comes on stage and mocks Hamilton with the Burr, Jefferson, Madison, and the ensemble.
-This since has become a popular meme with many gifs of it appearing online.